gagibran/udemy-java-the-complete-java-developer-course/README.md

 We can inherit states and behaviors from other classes, like fields and methods.

+These are called **derived methods** and **derived fields** when we're in the child class.

 Taking a real world example: animals.
-Mamals inherit characteristics from the animal class.
-Humans inherit characteristics from the mamal class.
+Mammals inherit characteristics from the animal class.
+Humans inherit characteristics from the mammal class.

 We use the **extends** keyword to inherit from a class.

 When we inherit a class, we also have to call the parent class' constructor in our child class' constructor.

 We use the keyword **super**.
 When we called an overloaded constructor inside another one in the same class, we used the keyword [this](#the-this-keyword).
-Now, we use the **super** to idnicate that the constructor called belongs to the parent class.
+Now, we use the **super** to indicate that the constructor called belongs to the parent class.

 As an example, we create a base class called **Animal**:
 ```